chizzy-opara/gomycode-dsa/README.md

 ### Introduction to algorithms checkpoint

-At this checkpoint, you are asked to write an algorithm that read a sentence, which ends with a point, character by character, and to determine:
+At this checkpoint, you are asked to write an algorithm that reads a sentence, which ends with a point, character by character, and to determine:

 - The length of the sentence (the number of characters).
 - The number of words in the sentence (assuming that the words are separated by a single space).